firasmidani/amiga/docs/_posts/2020-03-23-installation.md

     `conda create -n amiga`

-2. Activate the environment (You will need to do this every time you are working with `AMiGA`).
+2. Activate the environment.
+You will need to do this every time you are working with `AMiGA`.

     `conda activate amiga`  for conda version 4.6 or newer